philipptrenz/md-cms/README.md

 # md-cms

+Sometimes it doesn't take much: a fancy main page, divided into a few components for clarity and ... oh yes, the legal pages.
+But later having to edit imprint and privacy policy in HTML?
+Not fun. - that's how md-cms came into being.

-md-cms is a minimal file-based content-management-system (CMS), consisting of Markdown files and a very slim PHP core.
+*md-cms is a minimal flat-file CMS, consisting of Markdown files and a very slim PHP core.*

 Features:
 * Dynamic rendering of Markdown files via HTML template
 * Utility-first styling with [tailwindcss](http://tailwindcss.com)
 * Lightweight interactivity using [Alpine.js](https://alpinejs.dev)
 * Development server with auto-reload
-* Git-based auto-deployment feature
+* Git-based auto-deployment feature via webhooks

 **Note:** [Parsedown 1.7.4](https://github.com/erusev/parsedown) requires PHP <8.1